-Measuring Inequality in Longevity: the AUM Index
+Measuring Inequality in Longevity: The AUM Index

 In recent decades, the issue of inequality in longevity has become increasingly central to the public health debate.
 This is particularly evident when looking at differences between and within countries, where disparities in life expectancy and quality of life significantly affect a population’s perception of health.
 For example, during the COVID-19 pandemic, it was clear that social inequalities amplified the negative effects of the virus, with much higher mortality rates among the poorer segments of the population.
 Data on life expectancy also show significant variations: in Italy, for example, there is a marked difference between northern and southern regions.